nolebase/integrations/docs/pages/en/releases/migrations/v1-to-v2.md

 import '@nolebase/vitepress-plugin-highlight-targeted-heading/client/style.css' // [!code ++]
 ```

+## Git-based page histories

+1. `includeDirs` and `includeExtensions` have been deprecated and merged into `include`, which is a list of glob modes with `!` negation.
+2. If a renderable page file located outside of the VitePress root (where `.vitepress` lives), please configure the `cwd` (current working directory) to the parent directory of the page files.
+(For example, in a Monorepo, if the source file that rendered a page s located outside of `docs/`, you need to set `cwd` to the root directory of the Monorepo instead of the root of VitePress.)
+3. No longer needed to configure `rewritePaths`, therefor `rewritePaths` is now deprecated, can be safely removed.
+4. `rewritePaths` pattern should be configured in the against to filesystem paths, not the URL route paths.

 ## Previewing image (social media card) generation

 There are some breaking changes in the `@nolebase/vitepress-plugin-og-image` plugin.